ahmetsait/LF2.IDE/README.md

 Why would I need this to edit the game?
 ---------------------------------------
-Because the data files are encrypted and you would propably don't want to do these yourself:
+Because the data files are encrypted and you would probably don't want to do these yourself:
 * Decrypt data files to a plain text file
 * Open it
 * Edit as you wish